thibaudcolas/draftail.org/docs/FormattingOptions.md

 | Enter additional data/metadata        | [Entities](Entities.md)          |

 Then, your mileage may vary!
 There is good support for custom block-level and inline formatting.
 Custom entities or decorators require knowledge of the Draft.js API, which is very low-level.

+## Single-line support

+In addition to different formatting options, the editor also supports single-line rich text fields with the `multiline={false}` prop.
+Here’s an example:

+<iframe src="https://demo.draftail.org/storybook/iframe.html?id=docs--single-line" class="iframe iframe--docs-250"></iframe>

+In this mode, the editor will not allow line breaks, and any multiline pasted text gets converted to a single line.